hemsmalli5/Writing-Sample-findNeedle-/README.md

   ```
   ### Accessibility:
    * **Method can return an output**
-      * Current code logs outputs in the console, instead an array containing the list of outputs can be returned.
+      * Current code logs output in the console, alternatively an array containing the list of outputs can be returned.
-   * **Too many arguments can return error**
+   * **Input search argument beyond five words can return error**
-     * Instead of logging error in the console, send an error message back to the calling routine.
+      * Current code logs error in the console, additionally code can be modified to send an error message back to the calling routine.